 Here’s a conspiracy theory for you: Could Tim Robbins, one of Hollywood’s famous firebrand liberals, actually be a secret agent for the conservative movement?
-So one might conclude after a visit to Robbins’ dismayingly toothless satire of the Bush administration’s methods and manners in mounting the invasion of Iraq.
+So one might reasonably conclude after a visit to “Embedded,” Robbins’ dismayingly toothless satire of the Bush administration’s methods and manners in mounting the invasion of Iraq.
 This agit-prop revue, written and directed by the Oscar-winning actor, is so stale and ineffective that it threatens to make the reasoned criticisms of the war on which it is based seem sophomoric or simplistic.

 To be fair, it’s possible that at least some of the material was fresher when first presented in Los Angeles last fall by Robbins’ Actors’ Gang troupe.
 (They’re reprising their roles here.)
 And most would agree that the more extreme aspects of the Bush administration’s cynical manipulation of the media before, during and after the war are simply beyond parody.
 The stage-managing of the rescue of Jessica Lynch, designed to stoke easy emotional responses and flag-waving celebrations, is an obvious case in point.

 But none of the material here has any lasting satirical sting.
 Although her name has been changed, the details of Private Lynch’s ordeal, for example, are pretty much depicted here as they actually unfolded, right down to the reading of CBS’ now-infamous letter laying out the possibilities for cross-media exploitation of her misfortune.
 Throughout the show’s 90-minute running time, there is little evidence of a transforming comic imagination being brought to bear on the events in question.
 Aside from a few random potshots — a bullying general putting journalists through boot camp reveals a bizarre affection for Broadway musicals — the “fictionalized” presentation of the material is bland and lacking in insight.